rauc/rauc/docs/basic.rst

 The slot selection algorithm selects an *inactive* slot group for the images contained in the update bundle.
+In case multiple equivalent *inactive* slot groups are available, the default algorithm will select the one with the *oldest installation time stamp* (requires having a data directory or central status file configured.).
+A slot with no timestamp is always considered the oldest.

+This allows to have setups with three redundant slots (A/B/C update) or to bootstrap an A/B system from an external or factory system.

 Slot Status and Skipping Slot Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~